Plastic pumping stations

 In areas with high water levels, where the topography is flat or where pumping is required, Diederen can supply pumping stations with pumps, level sensors and special controls allowing you to use smaller pipe diameters and increase the liquid velocity in closed discharge pipe systems, all of which become accurate and efficient managed.

 Special control for pumping stations has built-in anti-clogging functionality.
-The flush and reverse function prevents clogging caused by the higher proportion of fibers in today's sewage water.
+The flush and reverse function prevents clogging caused by the greater proportion of fibers in today's sewage.
 The anti-clogging function responds to any abnormal events to prevent pumps from blocking and thus avoid costly downtime.

 We can provide the specialist expertise to help you meet your performance goals, from the initial identification of needs, to the selection, installation, operation and maintenance of the pumping station.
 Commissioning agreements ensure correct installation and service contracts cover all eventualities, from routine maintenance to spare parts and pump audits, for optimal operation.